-About Us
+About APSE

 S. Erdem Aytaç is Associate Professor at the Department of International Relations at Koç University in Istanbul.
 His research focuses on electoral accountability and political participation.
 He is the co-author (with Susan Stokes) of Why Bother?
 Rethinking Participation in Elections and Protests (Cambridge University Press, 2019).